DanielTsang26/threat-hunt-scenario-azuki-import-export-/README.md

 **Query 10  EXECUTION - Malicious Script**

 _Shows the initial attack script reveals the entry point and automation method used in the compromise._

+This was more clean up, the bad actor left some lingering/existing programs from previous actions that were implemented from earlier in the investigation.
+This shows by looking into what was done from an earlier part of the timeline.
+From here we notice that the scripts were: wsupdate.ps1.
+This also is related to svchost.exe proving the persistance of the windows update still existing in the machine.

 ```kql